Core stabilization and bracing

 Core stabilization and bracing are critical for strength training, providing spinal support and preventing injuries.
 The article explains these concepts, their differences from the "hollow body" position, and how to apply them effectively in complex exercises.

-Core stabilization and bracing is a set of techniques that provide fixation and stability to the lumbar spine (lower back) and pelvic girdle during physical activity, especially when lifting weights.
-Core stabilization refers to the coordinated activation of deep stabilizing muscles (transversus abdominis muscle, multifidus, pelvic floor, diaphragm), while bracing is a broader process involving the creation of intra-abdominal pressure (IAP) by tensing the entire abdominal wall, temporarily holding your breath (Valsalva maneuver).
+Core stabilization and bracing are a set of techniques that provide fixation and stability to the lumbar spine (lower back) and pelvic girdle during physical activity, especially when lifting weights.
+Core stabilization refers to the coordinated activation of deep stabilizing muscles (transversus abdominis muscle, multifidus, pelvic floor, diaphragm), while bracing is a broader process involving the creation of intra-abdominal pressure (IAP) by tensing the entire abdominal wall, briefly holding the breath (Valsalva maneuver).

 Why is Core Stabilization So Important?

-💬 Simply put: Core stabilization is the art of keeping your body tight and stable during movement, using the muscles around your core to prevent injuries and be stronger.
+Simply put: Core stabilization is the art of keeping your body tight and stable during movement, using the muscles around your core to avoid injury and be stronger.

 Core Stabilization vs. Hollow Body – What's the Difference?